 - Identify strategies and next steps in your municipality’s tree management.

 Tree Warden School is a self-paced course, composed of 4 sections.
-Each section has videos and content that are to be completed on your own schedule, at anytime from March 15 to April 16.
+Each section has videos and content that are to be completed on your own schedule.

 Additionally, course attendees will be invited to three live webinar discussions.
 The live webinars are not required but offer an opportunity to interact with other attendees.